 Digital Doorways to Public Benefits: Understanding User Experiences with Identity Management

-How does interacting with digital identity systems impact people’s experiences of accessing public benefits?
+How does interacting with digital identity processes impact people’s experiences of accessing public benefits?

-Public benefits agencies may use account creation, authentication systems, or digital identity proofing to understand who users are, secure systems, and protect private data.
+Public benefits agencies may use account creation, authentication steps, or digital identity proofing to understand who users are, secure systems, and protect private data.
 However, these processes can pose undue barriers to people accessing benefits.
-This project aims to provide administrators with first-hand experiences of members of the public who use digital identity systems as they apply for and access public benefits.
+This project aims to provide administrators with information about the first-hand experiences of members of the public who use digital identity systems as they apply for and access public benefits.

 Project Background